JoannePeel/healthcare-data-analysis/README.md

 |**2016** |	    936145| 	-0.03   |

 Figure 9 shows the number of emergencies by delegation.
 Gustavo A. Madero was the delgation with the highest number of emergencies, followed by Cuathemoc.
 This may be related to the number of hospitals and their size in these delgations.

 ![](https://github.com/joelsotelods/healthcare-data-analysis/blob/develop/figures/emergencies_delegation.png)
-Figure 9.
-Number of emergencies attended by SSA hospitals by delegation.
+_Figure 9.
+Number of emergencies attended by SSA hospitals by delegation._

 The most common emergency was "medical" (Fig. 10), and only 4.9% (336095 emergencies) were non-qualified emergencies.

 ![](https://github.com/joelsotelods/healthcare-data-analysis/blob/develop/figures/motate.png)
-Figure 10.
-Motives for attention in emergency rooms of SSA hospitals in Mexico City.
+_Figure 10.
+Motives for attention in emergency rooms of SSA hospitals in Mexico City._

 Figure 11 shows the percentage of motives of attention by delegation.
-However, this data reflects the nature of the hospitals found.
-For example, shows a high percentage of gynecological emergencies, which corresponds to the presence of a maternal ward in this are.
+However, this data reflects the nature of the hospitals found in each area.
+For example, Cuajimalpa has a high percentage of gynecological emergencies, which corresponds to the presence of a maternal ward in this area.
+On the other hand, in Benito Juarez, a lot of violence and accident related emergencies can be observed, which mau be related to the Hospital Xoco, which is specialized in trauma.

 ![](https://github.com/joelsotelods/healthcare-data-analysis/blob/develop/figures/motate_percent.png)
-Figure 11.
-Percentage of motives of atention in emergency rooms of SSA hospitals in Mexico City by delegation.
+_Figure 11.
+Percentage of motives of atention in emergency rooms of SSA hospitals in Mexico City by delegation._

-Finally, to show the demand of emergency services, we calculated an average of emergencies per day attended by hospital for each year studied (Fig. 12).
-In the studied period, hospitals attended on average between 27 and 41 emergencies per day.
+To show the demand of emergency services, we calculated an average of emergencies per day attended by hospital for each year studied (Fig. 12).
+Hospitals attended an average of 27 to 41 emergencies per day.

 ![](https://github.com/joelsotelods/healthcare-data-analysis/blob/develop/figures/emergencies_hospital_day.png)
-Figure 12.
-Average emergencies attended by hospital per day.
+_Figure 12.
+Average emergencies attended by hospital per day._

 ### Conclusions
 Most of Mexico City's hospitals are private.

-The public hospitals with the highest patient loads are ISSSTE and IMSS.
-SSA beds per 1000 is comparable to the USA.
-Patient load (emergencies attended) has increased by a third in the studied period for SSA hospitals.
+The public hospitals with the lowest beds per thousand index and the highest patient loads are ISSSTE and IMSS.

+The beds per 1000 index of SSA is comparable to the USA.

+The number of emergencies attended has increased by a third in the  period studied for SSA hospitals.
 There was no data available for other institutions.

-Less than 5% of the emergencies reported were non-qualified.
+Less than 5% of the emergencies reported were non-qualified emergencies.

 SSA hospitals attend on average between 27 and 41 emergencies per day.